spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-dynamic-multistore-the-prices-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that, when a story currency added, updated, or deleted, it is exported to or removed from Storage.
+Using the following data, make sure that when you add, update, or delete a store currency, it is exported to or removed from Storage.

 Storage type: Redis
 Target entity: Store